R1tschY/harbour-sailfishconnect/README.md

 Telepathy | :heavy_check_mark: | :speech_balloon: Send SMS messages from your computer.
 Mpris | :heavy_check_mark: | :play_or_pause_button: Control multimedia player from your computer.
 Ping | :heavy_check_mark: | :wave: Check connection with a ping.
+Touchpad | :heavy_check_mark: | :computer_mouse: Create mouse input from your phone.
 Share | :construction: | Send and receive files, text and URLs.
-Touchpad | :construction: | :computer_mouse: Create mouse input from your phone.
 SendNotifications | :construction: | Share notifications of your phone.
 Telephony | :o: | :telephone_receiver: Share call status (incoming or active) with your computer.
 RemoteKeyboard | :o: | :keyboard: Create keyboard input from your phone.